pumpkincouture/JavaServer/README.md

 In command line, type ```java -cp target/solak.com.javaServer-1.0-SNAPSHOT.jar JavaServer.ServerMain``` to start the server.
 The server will serve from its public directory as the DEFAULT directory.

 ## Optional Arguments
-To configure port and files, run the start command with optional -p and -d flag arguments, like below.
-Note: the Server only supports valid directories.
+To configure port and directory, run the start command with optional -p and -d flag arguments, like below.
+Note: the server only supports valid directories and valid ports. ([List of Taken Ports](http://en.wikipedia.org/wiki/List_of_TCP_and_UDP_port_numbers))
-- ```java -cp target/solak.com.javaServer-1.0-SNAPSHOT.jar JavaServer.ServerMain -p 1405 -d /Users/test/code/JavaServer/fun```.
+- ```java -cp target/solak.com.javaServer-1.0-SNAPSHOT.jar JavaServer.ServerMain -p 1405 -d /Users/test/code/JavaServer/fun```

 ## Optional Directory
-The Server supports another directory - to access, please specify the below path in your -d argument:
+The server supports another directory - to access, please specify the below path in your -d argument:
 - ```/Users/test/code/JavaServer/fun```

 ## Running the Server From IntelliJ
 Clone the repository to the desktop.
 Open IntelliJ and import the project as a Maven project.
 Run ```ServerMain```.
+To stop the server, close the tab running ServerMain or press the stop button.

 ## Stopping the Server
 In your terminal, press Ctrl + C to kill the server process (otherwise, the server will persist).